geosolutions-it/crop-information-portal/doc/en/admin/crop_agro/index.rst

     Styles submit

-To see a complete example of how to add a crop see :ref:`cippak.admin.crop_agro.complete`.
+To see a complete example of how to add a crop see :ref:`Complete Example<cippak.admin.crop_agro.complete>` .

 -----------------